edoardocattapan/ardo.github.io/_posts/2019-05-29-create-order-to-enjoy-life's-suffering.md

 One way we deal with the problem of suffering is through momentarily forgetting about it by thinking about something good.
 A more radical way we avoid psychological suffering is by taking substances such as drugs, alcohol and sugar, or by indulging in very short-term pleasurable activities.

-Another way we deal with our suffering is by artificially creating "altars" of values in the name of which we can bear living through all the sufferings.
-This is what the idea of God serves for, be it an idolized divine entity, life itself, nature or ourselves.
+Another way we deal with our suffering is by artificially creating "altars" of values in the name of which we can bear living through all our sufferings.
+These "altars" of values are ordered structures of ideas at the theoretical foundations of religious beliefs: be it our own spirit, or the idea of divine entities, the unfathomable nature of the Universe, or the process of life itself.

-There is another way we deal with the problem of suffering: by noticing unexpected pockets of harmonious order in our experience.
+There is another way we deal with the problem of suffering: by noticing unexpected pockets of harmonious order in our conscious experience.
 This is the beauty of nature and art: music, sculptures, paintings, cinema, photography, poetry, stories.
 Other than nature, all the art forms are artificially created by people (artists), but other people experience them as unexpected pockets of harmonious order.

-Finally, there is the "flow experience": a combination of self-created and unexpected moments when we experience a rich harmonious order of information and an effortless, self-fulfilling enjoyment in performing an activity.
+Finally, there is the "flow experience": a fine balance of artificially-created and unexpected moments when we experience a very rich, harmonious order of information and feel an effortless and deeply fulfilling enjoyment in performing an activity for its own sake.

-The way to endure suffering is outlined by the typical stoic principles of living through life.
-This is the best way to live: facing suffering, accepting it, taking responsibility for it, bearing all sufferings with nobility, self-respect, self-reliance, dignity, and to care for each other by being present and helping bear the suffering for other people in all possible ways, leading by example.
-We must withstand all hardships with a deep sense of resilience, as difficulties are not only part of life, but the very game we play.
+In a broader sense, and most effectively for our everyday experience of life, the way to endure suffering is outlined by the foundational principles of stoic philosophy for living through life: facing suffering, accepting it, taking responsibility for it, bearing all sufferings with nobility, self-respect, self-reliance, dignity, and to care for each other by being present and helping bear the suffering for other people in all possible ways, leading by example.
+We must withstand all hardships with a deep sense of resilience, as difficulties are not only a major part of life, but underlie at the very logic of the game we play by being alive.

-The purpose of life, then, is to be an artist: to create pockets of harmonious order for other people to enjoy.
+**The purpose of life, then, is to be an artist: to create pockets of harmonious order for other people to enjoy.**

-And life itself is the opportunity to make our greatest work of art: its meaning is to show how we choose to bear the necessary suffering.
+**And life itself is the opportunity to make our greatest work of art: its meaning is to show how we choose to bear the necessary suffering.**

-These "pockets of harmonious order", for you to appreciate and to create, are to be found everywhere: in nature, in music, in dance, in literature, in poetry, in all art-forms (paintings, sculptures, photography, film, theatre), in sports, in family and community organization, in architecture, in all branches of knowledge, in scientific research, in philosophical enquiry.
+These "pockets of harmonious order", for you to appreciate, to create, sustain and promote, are to be found everywhere: in nature, in music, in dance, in literature, in poetry, in all art-forms (paintings, sculptures, photography, film, theatre), in sports, in family and community organization, in architecture, in all branches of knowledge, in scientific research and - perhaps ultimately - in philosophical enquiry.